 Managing Your Design Career with Diane Domeyer

-Join Diane Domeyer as she shares strategies that can help designers and creative professionals advance within a company, hone in on their next career move, and set themselves up for success.
+Discover strategies that can help you, as a designer or creative professional, advance within a company, hone in on your next career move, and set yourself up for success.

 3h 33m • COURSE